Finding Court Records in Nebraska

 District Courts have general jurisdiction over all civil and criminal cases, but usually only hear cases that are beyond the jurisdiction of other courts.
 County Courts have limited jurisdiction over certain types of civil and criminal cases.
 Juvenile Courts exist in some areas of the state and exercise limited jurisdiction over juvenile matters.
 The Workers' Compensation Court has limited jurisdiction over claims based on the Nebraska Workers' Compensation Act.

 If you prefer, you can start your search by going to Nebraska Courts by County.

 Nebraska District CourtsDistrict Courts have general jurisdiction over all types of cases but usually handle cases that are beyond the jurisdiction of other courts.

 Criminal cases heard by District Courts include felonies and lesser-included offenses.

-Civil cases heard by District Courts include general civil claims for more than $51,000.
+Civil cases heard by District Courts include general civil claims for more than $53,000.
 The financial limit on civil case jurisdiction is reviewed every fifth year and may vary over time.

 District Courts also hear most domestic relations cases and appeals from administrative agency decisions.
 District Courts share some jurisdiction over certain types of domestic relations cases with County Courts.

-Nebraska County CourtsCounty Courts have limited jurisdiction over certain types of civil and criminal cases, including probate, juvenile, domestic relations and general civil claims.
+Nebraska County CourtsCounty Courts have limited jurisdiction over certain types of civil and criminal cases, including probate, juvenile, domestic relations, and general civil claims.